Drive Features – How Low Can You Go?

-Packaging products like this is about attention to the smallest detail, including what screw type is used.
-Further, the screw is itself a study in packaging.
-Thread size and screw length can be chosen over an almost continuous spectrum, with the thread dimensions standardized in the most applications.
-On the other hand, choices of head and drive style have greater variation in both performance characteristics and in dimensions relative to standard threads.
-The drive style should allow easy insertion and not fail during insertion prior to screw shank failure, either within the head or the bit.
+Packaging products like these are about attention to the smallest detail, including what screw type is used.
+The screw is itself a study in packaging.
+Thread size and screw length can be chosen over an almost continuous spectrum, with the thread dimensions standardized in most applications.
+On the other hand, choices of head and drive style have greater variation in both performance characteristics and dimensions relative to standard threads.
+The driving style should allow easy insertion and not fail during insertion prior to screw shank failure, either within the head or the bit.
 The limitations to shrinking head diameter, namely crushing the material beneath it or pulling the screw through the hole, are not directly related to the fastener design but to joint requirements.
 On the other hand, head height is usually dictated largely by the depth of bit engagement required to provide safe driving, and therefore can be a differentiator in screw design.

 Mike Abbott, Director of Technical Sales and Licensing, visited our office recently to discuss a possible test program aimed at comparing the capabilities of Mortorq® Super to other competing drive styles in micro-sized screws like #0-80 and #2-56.
 Just as manufacturing and inserting screws of this size require a combination of incremental and fundamental changes relative to larger sizes, the details of how to measure their capability carries a similar set of challenges.

 Peak Innovations Engineering has a highly technical team to design, test, validate, and enhance the bolted joints within your product application.
 Joint development and testing are all we do, so we do it better than other available options, both internal and external.
 Why consume your resources engineering and problem-solving areas that are secondary to your core responsibilities when we can take care of them quickly, definitively, and cost-effectively? www.pieng.com